 When diagnosed with brain cancer, learning in detail about it can help in choosing the right neurosurgeon and deciding on the brain tumor treatment.
-Most of the hospitals across the globe use World Health Organization (WHO) or National Cancer Institute classification system.
-Depending on the origin of cancer cells and how they behave, WHO classifies from benign tumor (least aggressive) to malignant (most aggressive).
+Most hospitals across the globe use World Health Organization (WHO) or National Cancer Institute classification system.
+Depending on the origin of cancer cells and how they behave, WHO classifies from the benign tumor (least aggressive) to malignant (most aggressive).
 Depending on the cell activity and how abnormal the cancerous cells are, the condition is also graded.

 Primary: Cancerous cells that begin in brain tissue are known as primary brain tumors.
 They can be benign (non-cancerous) or malignant (cancerous).
 Most of the primary brain tumors are named after the part of the brain or the type of brain cell from which they originate.